ericlewis/react-bangle/README.md

 ## Warning
 This is super incomplete.
 Styling isn't supported in this version yet.
-Docs that are coming soon should clear that up.

 Usage Example: